tfry-git/almost.serious.synth/README.md

 # Almost Serious Synth, with - currently - 15 adjustable parameters, MIDI recording, and polyphony.

+- Based on the Mozzi sound synthesis library.
-The setup is mostly inspired by AMSynth (but adds some more complex wave forms).
-Based on the Mozzi sound synthesis library.
+- The Synth setup is mostly inspired by AMSynth (but adds some more complex wave forms).
+- Features MIDI playback (including Format 1) from SD card (but separate voices per channel not yet implemented) and MIDI recording.

 ## Hardware
 - Written for and tested on an STM32F103C8T6 "blue pill".
 It should be easy to port to almost any other processor / board,